clairesunstudio/slidev-dataviz/week1.md

 <!--
-summary dataviz - simple but impactful.

 More than two-thirds of people who died from an opioid-related overdose had a legal opioid prescription at some point from 2011–2014.
-However, only about 1 in 12 of those who died had an opioid prescription in the month before their death. many people overdosed kept using opioids illegally after their prescriptions ran out.
+However, only about 1 in 12 of those who died had an opioid prescription in the month before their death. many people overdosed kept using opioids illegally after their prescriptions ran out. summary data callout using an interactive pictogram - simple but impactful, more relatable, not just a number.

 Why data story —> our goal is data to information into insights You are adding power to data when it is both easy to understand and engaging to the public.